 Paula Eerola, Kai Nordlund and Mika Juvela are the most cited researchers in the fields of physics, chemistry and astronomy at the University of Helsinki.

 Highly cited researchers: physics, chemistry and astronomy

 Paula Eerola (b.
-1962), programme director at the Helsinki Institute of Physics and professor of experimental elementary particle physics, has spent most of her career studying the bottom quark and its antiparticle, the bottom antiquark.
+1962), vice-rector and professor of experimental elementary particle physics, has spent most of her career studying the bottom quark and its antiparticle, the bottom antiquark.
 She has participated in the massive project to develop measuring equipment for the detectors located on the ring of the Large Hadron Collider (LHC) at the European Organization for Nuclear Research CERN ever since its inception.